 By 1885, Dr. and Mrs. Overholt had moved to Kenyon, Goodhue Co., Minnesota, where Dr. Overholt continued to practice medicine.
 According to the 1895 census, Dr. Overholt was living in Kenyon with his wife Charlotte (who listed her occupation as a music teacher) and their children Grace, Charley and Nellie.
 Directly below the census account for Dr. Overholt is his son, Richard, who was living independently with his wife Jennie and their infant son Archibald.
 Richard’s occupation was listed as a druggist.
 This census also confirms that Richard was born in Ontario.
 Richard Overholt died in 1903 and he was buried at the Kenyon Cemetery.

-Dr Overholt’s son Richard grew up to become a “druggist” in Goodhue, Minnesota.
-He died in 1903.
+The 1905 U.S. Census placed Dr. and Mrs. Overholt on Redwing Avenue in Kenyon.
 Mrs. Overholt died on the 9th of April, 1906.
 She was buried in the same plot as her son Richard at the Kenyon Cemetery.
-Her son Charlie died on the 4th of September, 1918 and he was buried in the same plot.
+Their son Charlie died on the 4th of September, 1918 and he was also buried in the family plot at the Kenyon Cemetery.

 Dr. Overholt died on the 23rd of February, 1928 in Kenyon, Minnesota.
 He was buried next to his first wife Charlotte at the Kenyon Cemetery.
 Betsy (Groven) Overholt died on the 18th of April, 1934.
 She was buried at the Kenyon Cemetery.

 *Mrs. Overholt’s son, Clarence Benjamin Grover served with the United States Military in WWI and WWII.